-The easiest way to think of a Cash ISA is as a standard bank or building society savings account, but where interest is paid gross and not subject to tax.
+The easiest way to think of a Cash ISA is as a standard bank or building society savings account in which interest is paid gross and is not subject to tax.

 Investment can be by way of lump sums or regular payments, though deposits made may not total more than the cash ISA allowance.
 A withdrawal cannot be replaced by a deposit if it takes the sum of deposits made during the tax year over the Cash ISA allowance.